Krjez/Chrono-Spiral/README.md

 <br>W - fixed jump
 <br>S - "Feather Fall": Slows down falling speed, but only to a certain extent.
 Passive ability, can be used at any time.
 <br>Spacebar - "Time Lock": Creates a mark on specific place where the player is located.
 On its next use returns the player to the marked place.
 Common ability, has a short cooldown.
+<br>Q, E - "Shattered Time": Switching between past/present/future, changes the layout of level objects

 ### In development
-Q, E - "Shattered Time": Switching between past/present/future, changes the layout of level objects
 <br>R - "Key of Chronology": For a brief time slows down everything in the level except the player themselves.
 Ultimate ability, has huge cooldown.